LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/GettingStarted.md

 2. Provision connector in the Bot Connector dashboard

+### Limitations

+Due to limitations from the LiveEngages permission system it is not possible for an operator with the Agent or the AgentManager role to create new Bots.
+However they are still able to start and stop existing Bots.

 ### Create Bot User in LiveEngage

 1. Add a new user in LiveEngage, choose "Bot" for “User type”.
 If “User type” is not available, contact your LivePerson account manager to enable the feature.